Cesina family

 The Cesina family is an Italian family of Roman-Lombard origin.

 Origins

 The Cesina family takes its surname from the fiefdom, being vassals of the Lombard dukes of Duchy of Benevento.

-Initially the fiefdom, was a wooded area designated for wood cutting and later converted into an agricultural field, formed in 664 as a reward to the vassal by the Lombard king Grimoald, King of Italy.
+Initially, the fiefdom was a wooded area designated for woodcutting and later converted into an agricultural field, formed in 664 as a reward to the vassal by the Lombard king Grimoald, King of Italy.

 The fiefdom Cesina was originally included in the gastaldate of Aquino, which controlled the entire territory of Cassino, and it had considerable strategic importance in guarding the borders of the Duchy of Benevento.
+While later, in the 8th century, it was included in the gastaldate of Teano.